I’m serious. I wonder this every year, in the days before Easter.

 I’VE DONE IT MY WHOLE LIFE / MY PARENTS DID IT / IT’S FAMILIAR / IT’S WHAT I KNOW

 I’m betting this answer is big.
-“It’s our family tradition, it’s our way, I don’t know anything else, my parents had it RIGHT, etc., etc.” You know that every practicing Muslim, Jew, Hindu, Sikh, Taoist, — and all of the many others — give the same answer.
+“It’s our family tradition, it’s our way, I don’t know anything else, my parents had it RIGHT, etc., etc.” You know that every practicing Muslim, Jew, Hindu, Sikh, — and all of the many others — give the same answer.
 Ok.
 You choose to follow your tradition.
 If you have never questioned that tradition, how do you know what you believe and why you believe it?
 Why are you certain that you have it “right” and all of those others are wrong?
-Or do you believe that ALL religions are searching for god?
-5,000 known religions and still absolutely no proof that a deity exists . . .
+Do you believe that ALL religions are searching for god?
+5,000 known religions and still absolutely no proof that a deity exists . . . yet you give hours of your time every week, and many complain about being bored or annoyed by the sermons.
+You still do it because it was something required when you were a child?

 IT MAKES ME A BETTER PERSON